LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Retrieval-Trap Benchmark: Full Details

 \subsection{Experimental Design}

-The capture-trap benchmark asks whether parametric generation can remain structurally independent on subjects where a retrieval-shaped system has maximal opportunity to track Wikipedia closely.
+The retrieval-trap benchmark asks whether parametric generation can remain structurally independent on subjects where a retrieval-shaped system has maximal opportunity to track Wikipedia closely.

-\paragraph{Title selection.} Inspired by \citet{yasseri2025similar}, we collected 1{,}000 of the most-edited English Wikipedia titles that were also present on Grokipedia.
+\paragraph{Title selection.} Following~\citet{yasseri2025similar}, we collected 1{,}000 of the most-edited English Wikipedia titles that were also present on Grokipedia.
 This deliberately targets high-visibility, heavily maintained subjects where Wikipedia coverage is rich and a retrieval-centered system should have every incentive to converge toward Wikipedia's wording and structure.

 \paragraph{Generation.} LLMpedia generated all 1{,}000 articles using \texttt{gpt-5-mini} in the baseline large-scale configuration (no self-grounding, minimal reasoning).
-Grokipedia articles were fetched from the live site.
+Grokipedia articles were fetched from the live site (February 24, 2026).
 Wikipedia references were retrieved through the MediaWiki API with redirect resolution.

-\paragraph{Evaluation.} For each title, we extracted up to 10 atomic claims from both systems and verified them against two evidence tiers: \textbf{Tier~1} (Wikipedia) and \textbf{Tier~2} (curated web sources).
-Similarity metrics were computed against Wikipedia only.
-This is the same evaluation pipeline used in the main paper.
+\paragraph{Evaluation.} For each title, we extracted up to 10 atomic claims from both systems and verified them against two evidence tiers using the verification prompt described in Appendix~\ref{app:eval-prompt}, which enforces the absence-of-evidence asymmetry (silence $\to$ insufficient, contradiction $\to$ refuted).